 Final Note

-If you are planning a journey to Tuscany, let Chianti be at the heart of your travels.
+If you are planning a journey to Tuscany, let the Chianti region be at the heart of your travels, where hills, history, and wine come together naturally.

 Begin your journey today with The Peace Destinations